dileepadev/dileepa.dev/CONTRIBUTING.md

 1. Fork this repository to your GitHub account.
 This will create a copy of this repository in your account.
 You can make changes to this copy without affecting the original repository.
    - For fork this repository, click the **Fork** button in the top right corner of this page or click [here](https://github.com/dileepabandara/dileepabandara.dev/fork).
 2. Clone your forked repository to your local machine.

    - Use the following command to clone your forked repository to your local machine.

      ```bash
      git clone https://github.com/dileepabandara/dileepabandara.dev.git
      ```

 3. Create a new branch for your changes.

-   - For example, to create a new branch named `your-branch-name`, use the following command.
+   - For example, to create a new branch named `your-branch-name`, use the following command and make sure to follow the [branch naming guidelines](BRANCH_NAMING_GUIDELINES.md).

      ```bash
      git checkout -b your-branch-name
      ```

 4. Make your changes and commit them with a descriptive commit message.

    - For example, to commit your changes, use the following command and make sure to follow the [commit message guidelines](COMMIT_MESSAGE_GUIDELINES.md).

      ```bash
      git commit -m "feat: add a new feature"
      ```

 5. Push your changes to your forked repository.

    - For example, to push your changes to your forked repository, use the following command.

      ```bash
      git push origin your-branch-name
      ```